 The Group maintains a level of cash and cash equivalents and bank facilities deemed adequate by management to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they fall due.
-All Current Liabilities are repayable within one year.
+All Current Liabilities are repayable within one year with Silicon Valley Bank and Barclays Bank for a total of up to 63m - see Note 22 - this is the only external debt finance of the Group.